Black Mountain railway station: Heritage listing

-Black Mountain station group is an excellent intact station from the 1880s with a very good timber residence of unusual design (no longer owned by State Rail).
+Black Mountain station group is an intact station from the 1880s with a timber residence of unusual design (no longer owned by State Rail).
 The quality of the buildings marks the importance of the area in the pastoral development of the State and are an important and integral part of the townscape.
 This site illustrates the confidence in railway construction during the 1880s boom even in remote locations of the State.

 Black Mountain railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.